antronerds/r2-training-courses/docs/Finding_structural_variants.md

 * To access these circosplots in R2, go to the Graduate Training Course datascope and click the **circos archive** tile.

 An overview of all sequences appears displayed as circos plots.
 These give an immediate comprehensive view on the state of the genome.
-* Click on one of the circos plots in which you can see many structural variants.
+* Click on one of the circos plots in which you can see many structural variants (many crossing arcs in the circle).

 In a new tab a detailed view of this specific tumor genome is shown.
 When hovering over the plot the mouse opens a magnifier window.